Cayenne: Saint-Sauveur Cathedral

-In 1933, the church was declared a cathedral and was consecrated in November 1934 by monseigneur Pierre Gourtay, the first bishop of Guyana.
+In 1933, the church was declared a cathedral.
+It was consecrated in November 1934 by monseigneur Pierre Gourtay, the first bishop of Guyana.
 In 1952, construction workers discovered a lead case containing 21 coins, the oldest of which dated to the Napoleonic period, and 20 seals from the reign of Charles X.

-Between 1952 and 1954 the ceiling, the windows, and the floors of the tribunal were replaced.
+Between 1952 and 1954, the ceiling, the windows, and the floors of the tribunal were replaced.
 The bell tower was renovated in 2000–01.

 Fort Cépérou

 Fort Cépérou, originally known as Fort Saint-Michel, is a 17th-century fortification on Mount Cépérou, named for the Amerindian chief who in 1643 sold the rock on which it stands to the Frenchman Charles Poncet de Brétigny, governor of Cayenne in 1644–1645.

 Historic houses

 In recent years the city has renovated a number of historic Creole houses in the city center.

 Place des Palmistes

 Initially it was a plaza to aerate the city after the demolition of the city walls in 1810.
 It was named Place de la Savane ("Savanna Square") after the grasses that grew there.
 Later some royal palms from the area of Guisanbourg were planted there, and the plaza was renamed Place des Palmistes ("Royal Palms' Square").
 In 1880, a bronze column was erected bearing the bust of the Marianne, commemorating the seizure of the Bastille.
 Governor Gaston Gerville-Reache transformed the plaza into an English garden, with artificial hills, masses of flowers and ornamental plants.
 Because it regularly flooded in the rain, Governor Marc Chanel in 1925 bordered it with a network of cemented canals, still there to this day.
 A statue of Félix Éboué, an illustrious Guianan, stands at the Merlet fountain.
 Today it is a lively place where the residents meet.
 In the evening, food carts sell French fries, sandwiches, local juices and other street food, and bami and lassi (Javanese delicacies brought in by way of Suriname).